Hackathon Canvas

 groupmap-easy-and-effective-online-icebreakers-image

-Why use an icebreaker?
+Why Use an Icebreaker?

 Icebreakers are a great tool for launching collaborative sessions.
 They open the channels of communication, and help put people at ease by giving everyone a chance to contribute.